GaurabKundu1/Winning-Space-Race-With-Data-Science/README.md

  SQL queries provide wider scope to explore datasets in comparison with traditional EDA.

-SVMand KNN models are the most reliable since they have the highest out of sample accuracy and f1-score.
+SVM and KNN models are the most reliable since they have the highest out of sample accuracy and f1-score.